bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 ## Building Reactor components with `jco`

-Reactor components are WebAssembly components that are long running and meant to be called repeatedly over a long period of time.
+Reactor components are WebAssembly components that are long running and meant to be called repeatedly over time.
 They're analogous to libraries of functionality rather than an executable (a "command" component).

 Reactor components (and components in general) expose their interfaces via [WebAssembly Interface Types][docs-wit], hand-in-hand with the [Component Model][component-model] which enables components to use higher level types interchangably.